Centralisers of Dehn twist automorphisms of free groups

 \subsection{Connection to CAT(0) actions}

 A {\em CAT(0) space} is a geodesic metric space $(X,d)$ whose geodesic triangles are not thicker than euclidean comparison triangles with the same sidelengths (cf. \cite{BH} for a more precise definition).
+A metric space is \emph{proper} if all of its closed balls are compact.
 The {\em translation length} of an isometry $\gamma:X\rightarrow X$ is defined by

 The work above relates to the following theorem, which appears in the proof of Theorem 2.6 in \cite{B:mcg}:

 \begin{theorem}[Bridson, Karlsson, Margulis] Let $G$ be any group and $g\in G$.
 Assume that $\llbracket g\rrbracket$ has finite order in $H_1(C(g))$.
 Then $|g|=0$ whenever $G$ acts by isometries on a proper CAT(0) space. \end{theorem}